SeldonIO/semantic-vectors-lucene-tools/README.md

 Then you can run:

  * ```./create_basic_index.sh``` : this will create a lucene index from the film abstracts ; create semantic vectors dbs from this and run an example query.
- * ```create_ner_index.sh``` : this will download openNLP models for Person name entity extract ; create a lucene index with names extracted and connected by underscore ; build semantic vectors dbs and run an example query.
+ * ```./create_ner_index.sh``` : this will download openNLP models for Person name entity extract ; create a lucene index with names extracted and connected by underscore ; build semantic vectors dbs and run an example query.

 ## License